midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 - Merging with other transaction

 A structured process for building transactions like mentioned above generally can be done in 2 steps:
-1. Prepare/retrieve transaction with necessary inputs and outputs, which drive the outcome - whether it is a regular transfer, contract call or a swap (or mix of them)
+1. Prepare/retrieve transactions with necessary inputs and outputs, which drive the outcome - whether it is a regular transfer, contract call or a swap (or a mix of them)
 2. Balance the transaction obtained in step #1 - to ensure fees are paid and inputs and outputs match the desired structure (most importantly - that necessary change outputs are created)

 Following subsections define the steps needed to perform particular operation of prepare part of transaction.